benmvp/slides/2020/reactsummit/typescript.md

 NOTES:
 - It's a lot of work to define a deeply nested shape
   * Even with eslint rules we find ways to "cheat"
-  * There's nothing forcing the `PropTypes` to be 100%
+  * There's nothing forcing the `PropTypes` to be 100% accurate
 - TS is now getting in your way and preventing you from being lazy
   * But also saving you because you have to define _exactly_ what's available
   * You can't access properties off the `user` prop unless you define what they are